sergeypedan/formtastic-grouped-checkboxes/README.md

 This gem adds a new input type `:grouped_check_boxes`.

-It also adds 3 new input options, 2 of which follow the Rails naming convention from `grouped_collection_select`:
+It also adds 3 new input options, 2 of which follow the Rails naming convention from `grouped_collection_select` ([docs](https://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-grouped_collection_select)):

-- `group_method` — The name of a method which, when called on a member of collection, returns an array of child objects.
-It can also be any object that responds to call, such as a proc, that will be called for each member of the collection to retrieve the value.
+- `group_method` — The name of a method which, when called on a member of `collection`, returns an array of child objects.
+It can also be a `Proc` / `lambda`, that will be called for each member of the collection to retrieve the value.
-- `group_label_method` — The name of a method which, when called on a member of collection, returns a string to be used as the label attribute for its <optgroup> tag.
-It can also be any object that responds to call, such as a proc, that will be called for each member of the collection to retrieve the label.
+- `group_label_method` — The name of a method which, when called on a member of collection, returns a string to be used as the group name.
+No `Proc` support here yet.
-- `group_label_parent` — Whether to prepend the fieldset label with the parent input title
+- `group_label_parent` — Whether to prepend the fieldset label with the parent input title (on: “Technologies / Marketing”, off: “Marketing”).

 ### Example